Click here to find the 50 words needed by Kindergarten. You can cut them apart to make small words cards to help you

 From Radford University:

 One strategy to consider when teaching and learning discreet skills is “Drill Sandwich” (Browder, D.M., & Roberts, M.L., 1993).
 The steps are simple but so worth the effort!

-The drill sandwich strategy is a way children can practice and learn any information (new sight words, math facts, vocabulary, spelling words) by mixing what they know with what they need to learn.
+The drill sandwich strategy is a way learners can practice and learn any information (new sight words, math facts, vocabulary, spelling words) by mixing what they know with what they need to learn.
 This method is typically more motivating to any learner because the new information is next to something known so it helps alleviate frustration.
-Only three new pieces of information needs to be the focus, while reviewing recently learned material.
-Perfect for long term memory because of the repetition,
+Only three new pieces of information needs to be the focus, while reviewing recently learned material to help send it to long term memory.
+Why? because of the repetition of course!

 How to build a Drill Sandwich!